SamCF21/Equipo3Reto_TC2005B/Videogames/GDD.md

 This allows you to change the type of soldier according to the cuisine of the selected nationality.

 Each nationality will have items that give soldiers an advantage:

 Mexican (Spicy): Mexican food soldiers' attacks have a chance to deal fire damage on enemies.

 Venezuelan (Resistance): The vitality of Venezuelan food soldiers is increased.

 American (Fast Food): American food soldiers heal faster.

 Ingredient selection:

 This allows you to customize the soldiers from the beginning, having advantages and disadvantages according to the elements that you select:

 Base:

 MEXICAN

 1. Flour tortilla (higher speed, less health)
-2. Corn tortilla (greater, health, slower speed) VENEZUELAN
+2. Corn tortilla (greater, health, slower speed)

+VENEZUELAN

 1. White arepa (increased attack speed, less health)
-2. Yellow arepa (More damage per attack, reduced attack speed) US
+2. Yellow arepa (More damage per attack, reduced attack speed)

+US

 1. Bread (Base element that does not change, but as the soldier improves his class will be defined)

 First ingredient:

 MEXICAN

 1. Beef
 2. Pork Meat
 3. Chicken meat

 VENEZUELAN

 1. Meatloaf
 2. Ham
 4. Egg

 US

 1. Hamburger 'bread
 2. Hot dog bread

-Second ingredient
+Second ingredient:

 MEXICAN

 1. Coriander and onion
 2. Lemon
 3. Cheese

 VENEZUELAN

 1. Cheese
 2. Beans
 3. Butter

 US

 1. Beef
 2. Pork Meat
 3. Vegan

-Third ingredient
+Third ingredient:

 MEXICAN

 1. Green sauce
 2. Red sauce

 VENEZUELAN

 1. Garlic sauce
 2. Guasacaca

 US

 1. Ketchup
 2. Mayonnaise
 3. Mustard

 Item selection:

 After completing milestone hordes, you will be offered items which will allow you to upgrade your soldiers with specific abilities.

 1. Salt
 2. Pepper
 3. Cumin